 Under the full cost method of accounting, the net book value of oil and natural gas properties, may not exceed a calculated "ceiling".
 The ceiling limitation is the estimated future net cash flows from proved oil and natural gas reserves, discounted at 10%.
 Estimated future net cash flows are calculated using an unweighted arithmetic average of commodity prices in effect on the first day of each of the previous 12 months, held flat for the life of the production.
 Any excess of the net book value of proved oil and natural gas properties over the ceiling is charged to expense.
-No impairment on proved oil and natural gas properties was recorded for the period from inception (September 18, 2013) through December 31, 2013.
+No impairment on proved oil and natural gas properties was recorded for the three months ended March 31, 2014 and for the period from inception (September 18, 2013) through December 31, 2013.